 If we are to believe practically everyone around us, we’re doomed to fail unless we take all of our belongings to the Cloud.
 There, we can store and analyse data, exchange it with others and build cool apps with the speed of lightning.
 Of course, there’s a grain of truth in these threats.
 The Cloud is probably the most interesting invention since frozen yoghurt, as it provides businesses with the agility they need so badly in these modern times.
 But when we do go to the Cloud, how do we secure our systems and data?
 Can we still water tighten our network through, for example, compartmenting, or do we need to come up with something completely different?
-In this article, we’ll tell you about the consequences of a Cloud-strategy on your security solution.
+In this article, we’ll tell you about the consequences of a Cloud strategy for your security solution.

 IT security as we know it